 - Using Windows PowerShell

-To learn more about these ways, you need to keep reading.
+To learn more about these ways, keep reading.

 1] Using Windows Settings